pachyderm/docs-content/2.3.x/deploy-manage/deploy/tracing.md

 seriesPart:
 ---

-Pachyderm has the ability to trace requests using Jaeger.
+{{%productName%}} has the ability to trace requests using Jaeger.
 This can be useful when diagnosing slow clusters.

 ![Successful Trace](../../../assets/images/healthy.png)

 # Collecting Traces

-To use tracing in Pachyderm, complete the following steps:
+To use tracing in {{%productName%}}, complete the following steps:

 1. Run Jaeger in Kubernetes